apache/druid/docs/tutorials/tutorial-compaction.md

 ![Compacted segments day granularity 2](../assets/tutorial-compaction-08.png "Compacted segments day granularity 2")

-In this tutorial demonstrated how to use a compaction task spec to manually compact segments and how to optionally change the segment granularity for segments.
+This tutorial demonstrated how to use a compaction task spec to manually compact segments and how to optionally change the segment granularity for segments.

 ## Learn more